The Master of Arts in Ministry provides a foundation for lay ministry or ordination as a deacon in the United Methodist Church

 Jane Bowman Student, Master Arts in Ministry

-Requirements for Master of of Arts in Ministry
+Graduation Requirements for Master of Arts in Ministry

-The M.A.M. program requires 45 credits of course work and is designed to be completed in two years, or four semesters, of full time study.
+The M.A.M. program requires 45 credits of course work and is designed to be completed in two years, or four semesters, full-time study.

-The Master of Arts in Ministry program is a two-year professional master's degree for students preparing for Christian leadership in congregations, non-profit agencies, or ministries beyond the local church.
-It is approved by the United Methodist Church for those who are preparing for ordination as a deacon in the United Methodist church.
-Within the MAM program students may choose a specific area of specialization including but not limited to: Christian education, ecological ministries, worship, music, and the arts, spirituality, social justice ministries, and ministries beyond the local church.
+The Master of Arts in Ministry is a two-year professional master's degree for students preparing for Christian leadership in congregations, non-profit agencies, or ministries beyond the local church.
+Through its combination of foundational study, experiential learning, and flexible emphases, the degree provides training for a variety of vocational goals.
+The internship requirement bridges the seminar room and the larger world enabling relevant and critical theological reflection and integrated development of skills.
+This program is also approved by the United Methodist Church for those who are preparing for ordination as a deacon in the United Methodist church.

 There are 4 broad areas from which course requirements must be selected